redpeacock78/texenv/README.md

 - Install specific TinyTeX release versions (including a rolling daily build).
 - Maintain multiple versions concurrently under $HOME/.texenv/versions
 - Set a global default or per‑directory local version via .tex-version
-- Automatic shim regeneration after package changes
+- Shims for TeX commands; automatic shim regeneration after tlmgr installs/updates/removals and explicit rehash command
 - Execute tlmgr and other TeX tools inside the currently selected version
 - Freeze installed package names to tex-require.txt or lock with TeX Live version in tex-require.lock
-- Restore packages from a requirements file
+- Restore installs any missing packages from a requirements file (does not remove extras)
+- Repository management for tlmgr:
+  - Auto-selects an appropriate repository based on TeX Live year (latest tlnet for current year, historic tlnet-final for past years)
+  - Show current repository and set per-version mirror overrides
+- Spawn a shell scoped to a specific TinyTeX version
+- Introspection helpers: which/where/whence, root, shims
 - Pure Bash implementation; see Requirements
 - No modification of system TeX installations